projectunic0rn/pub/content/blog/2019-05-29-contributing-part-i-getting-started/index.md

 tags:
   - Project Unicorn
   - contributing
+  - Git
+  - GitHub
 ---

 In this article we're going to introduce Git and GitHub, and learn some basic commands that are useful when contributing to the Project Unicorn web site repository.
+If you're new to Git and GitHub, please read on.
+This will help you when you join and contribute to other Project Unicorn projects.
 Feel free to skip to the next part if you're already familiar with Git.

-If you're new to this stuff, please read on.
-This will help you when you join and contribute to other Project Unicorn projects.
+At the end of this guide we'll have a local copy of the Project Unicorn web site repo which is update to include a new author entry.

 > This is part 1 of the **Project Unicorn Contributing Guide series** that talks
-> about setting up your development environment for contributing to Project
-> Unicorn.
+> about Git and GitHub and some of the common commands for interacting with a
+> repo such as the Project Unicorn web site repo.
 >
 > The next part, [**Contributing Part II: Publishing Blog
 > Posts**](/blog/contributing-part-ii-publishing-blog-posts), will talk about